sadiya2005/movie-recommendation-system/README.md

 # Movie Recommendation System

-A simple Python-based Movie Recommendation System that suggests movies to users based on collaborative filtering with cosine similarity.
+A simple Python-based Movie Recommendation System that suggests movies to users based on content based filtering with cosine similarity and TF-IDF.

 ## Features